 We believe that Associates should not be harassed, disturbed or disrupted in the performance of their job duties.
-For this reason, solicitation of any kind by an Associate of another Associate is prohibited while either person is on working time. (which means time when an associate is actively engaged in performing job duties, but does not include time when both associates are on break, meal periods, or other periods during which an associate is not assigned or expected to perform job duties.) or in work areas (which means areas in which work is performed, but does not include break rooms, restrooms, sidewalks, and parking areas or parking lots).
+For this reason, solicitation of any kind by an Associate of another Associate is prohibited while either person is on working time.
 Similarly, the distribution of advertising material, handbills, printed or written literature of any kind is prohibited on working time and is also prohibited in working areas of our Company.